I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 Ironworkers’ souk, Marrakech

 Souk des Ferronniers is at the far end of the labyrinth.
-It’s where ironworkers create lanters, iron furniture, keys and things like that.
-Ironworkers’ Souk is a noisy place and you will notice the smell of iron work.
+It’s where ironworkers create lanterns, iron furniture, keys and things like that.
+A very noisy place where you will feel the smell of iron work being done.

-These men are real professionals.
-Some samples of what kind of things they create out of hot metal:
+Moroccan iron men are real professionals.
+This is what kind of things they create out of hot metal:

 Produced by the craftsmen of the souks

-And after the noisy, dirty iron section I found something for me, the wool souk I had been looking for.
-I had seen it in photos and I found it!
+Then, behind the noisy, dirty iron section I found the wool souk I had been looking for.
+I had seen it in photos and know it was somewhere.

 Hanging wool in the souks of Marrakech